 StudioPress Themes on WP Engine– This is where you can find more themes to choose from.

 Email– You will need to set up a blog email account.
 It will not be a Gmail account.
 You can get your [email protected] set up through your host.

 The hosting company I use now:

-WPopt– After 3 years of using BlueHost, my blog grew enough to make a move to a bigger and different hosting company.
+WPopt– After three years of using BlueHost, my blog grew big enough to make a move to a bigger and better hosting company.
 I chose WPopt because they are awesome.

 What camera do I use for photography?

 Canon EOS 6D Mark II Digital SLR Camera- This is the camera I use for my photography.
 It is a full-frame camera that takes great pictures and videos.

 Keep in mind that this is not a cheap camera, so if you are a beginner and look at cameras on the cheaper side, start with a Canon EOS Rebel SL1 Digital SLR or use a phone.

 I got an iPhone 13 Pro Max, and I use it once in a while for quick photos when I cook.
 It takes amazing pictures. (see these doughnuts here)